Tech Due Diligence for Fintech Mortgage Startups: An MSP's Perspective

 Compliance Gaps in Borrower Data Handling

 GLBA requires specific safeguards for nonpublic personal information.
 CFPB rules govern disclosure timing, fair lending, and data accuracy.
-Startups that can't demonstrate compliance documentation, staff training records, and audit trails for every data touchpoint raise immediate red flags.
+Startups that cannot demonstrate compliance documentation, staff training records, and audit trails for every data touchpoint raise immediate red flags.

 Vendor Dependencies Without Risk Assessments